Amaze World (AMZE) Hits Self Reported Market Capitalization of $48.18 Million

-Amaze World (AMZE) traded flat against the U.S. dollar during the one day period ending at 10:00 AM E.T. on September 28th.
-Amaze World has a total market capitalization of $48.18 million and approximately $25,537.23 worth of Amaze World was traded on exchanges in the last day.
-During the last seven days, Amaze World has traded up 1.1% against the U.S. dollar.
-One Amaze World token can currently be bought for approximately $0.89 or 0.00003326 BTC on exchanges.
+Amaze World (AMZE) traded flat against the US dollar during the twenty-four hour period ending at 7:00 AM Eastern on October 3rd.
+Amaze World has a market capitalization of $48.18 million and approximately $25,537.23 worth of Amaze World was traded on exchanges in the last 24 hours.
+One Amaze World token can currently be purchased for approximately $0.89 or 0.00003326 BTC on exchanges.
+During the last week, Amaze World has traded up 1.1% against the US dollar.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.